John Dalberg-Acton, 1st Baron Acton: Career

-Portrait of John Acton by Franz Seraph von Lenbach, circa 1879.
+Portrait of John Acton by Franz Seraph von Lenbach, c.
+1879.

 During his extensive travels, Acton spent much time in the chief intellectual centres of Europe, reading the correspondence of historical personalities.
 Among his friends were Montalembert, Tocqueville, Fustel de Coulanges, Bluntschli, von Sybel and Ranke.
 In 1855, he was appointed deputy lieutenant of Shropshire.
 A year later, he was attached to Lord Granville's mission to Moscow as British representative at the coronation of Alexander II of Russia.